-These cookies are a great example of what happens when things in the kitchen aren’t turning out quite as you expected so you tap into your inner Julia Child, let go of all preconceived expectations and just roll with it, happily discovering that the end result is better than what you were trying to do in the first place.
+These cookies are a great example of what happens when things in the kitchen aren't turning out quite as you expected.
+Rather than giving up and throwing the whole project out the window, you tap into your inner Julia Child, let go of preconceived expectations, and just roll with it.
+In the end, you happily discover that the result is better than what you were trying to achieve in the first place.

 In other words, these cookies are a life lesson lesson to me.
 Change is inevitable.
-Best laid plans often don’t mean squat.
-What you think you want is not always what you get, and what you get is sometimes better.
+Sometimes best laid plans don't mean a thing.
+What you think you want is not always what you get.
+And sometimes, what you get is even better.

+BUT - it's up to you to decide how salty you want your cookies to be.
 One of the things that made me think these cookies were going to be a disaster is the amount of salt in the dough.
-I wanted a shortbread cookie that was both salty and sweet, but failed to realize how much salt the pistachios themselves would add to the dough.
+I love, love, love salty-sweet flavors, but failed to realize how much salt the pistachios themselves would add to the dough.

-First of all, I used these salt and pepper pistachios, which my family goes through in droves because they are so freaking delicious.
-Since I had a gigantic bag of these in the cupboard, I decided to use them in these cookies, shelling 1 1/2 cups of pistachios while watching an episode of Ozark with my husband.
+I started with these salt and pepper pistachios, which my family goes through in droves because they are so freaking delicious.
+Since I had a gigantic bag of these in the cupboard, I decided to use them in these cookies, shelling 1 ½ cups of pistachios while watching an episode of Ozark with my husband.

 Who am I kidding?
 I probably shelled twice that many.
 One for the cookies, one for me.
 One for the cookies, two for me...

+The pistachios added a hint of black pepper to the cookies that I find absolutely delicious.
 But, they also add a lot of salt.
-So much so, that coating these cookies with chocolate only on one side isn’t enough to balance it out.
-Which is why this recipe calls for coating each shortbread cookie on both sides with chocolate.
-Another happy “mistake”.
+So much so, that coating these cookies with chocolate on one side wasn't enough to balance it out.
+So, I flipped them over and covered them with another layer of chocolate.
+Which turned out to be another happy "mistake".

 The cookies are coated with dark chocolate on one side and white chocolate on the other, with drizzles of white chocolate over the dark and dark chocolate over the white.
-I love how pretty the double coating of black and whit chocolate looks.
-I also love the contrast in texture between the delicate, tender shortbread and firm chocolate.
+I love how pretty the double coating of black and white chocolate looks.
+I also love the contrast in texture between the delicate, buttery shortbread and hard chocolate coating.

 - ½ cup granulate sugar